gcallah/MiscWriting/Empire/empire.md

 I swam competitively for a number of years.
 I achieved my best times at about the age of 25 or so.
 I would love to be able to swim that fast again, and it's an entertaining fantasy to imagine that I could.

 But it's just that: a fantasy.
-Well I might be able to get in better shape than I am today, I cannot undo 41 years of aging.
+While I might be able to get in better shape than I am today, I cannot undo 41 years of aging.
 My body will never perform like it was 25 again, at least until the final resurrection.

 Hoping to get back to the republic of the 1820s (or whatever other era the defender of small-r republicanism idealizes)